rmelo/simple-cqrs/README.md

 ## Usage

 Wait folks!
 How to use it's comming soon.
 I'm preparing a usage release.

-## Tests
+## Testsnpm

   `npm test`